nezaj/Reference/python.md

 [1, 8, 27, 64, 125, 216, 343, 512, 729, 1000]
 ```

-More than one sequence may be passed to map; the function then must have as many arguments as there are sequences and is called with the corresponding item from each sequence (or None if some sequence is shorter thana nother).
+More than one sequence may be passed to map; the function then must have as many arguments as there are sequences and is called with the corresponding item from each sequence (or None if some sequence is shorter than another).
 For example:
 ```
 >>> seq = range(8)
 >>> add = lambda x, y: x + y